NaveedMaq/odin-recipes/README.md

 # odin-recipes
-Odin Recipes is a project which my favorite 3 recipes from Kashmiri cuisine.
+Odin Recipes is a project which showcases my 3 most favorite recipes from Kashmiri cuisine.
 It consists of a homepage linking to three other recipe pages.
-Each describing a single recipe
+Each recipe page describes a single recipe with:
+ - Title
+ - Image
+ - Description
+ - Ingredients
+ - Steps to Prepare

 Recipes:
  - Aab Gosh